Basic Approach

 Initiatives with Contractor Companies

-Moreover, in order to ensure proper safety management of contractor companies, we require the primary contractor to submit and execute a safety management plan, establish KPIs for the contractor company, conduct regular monitoring and evaluation, and report on improvements.
+Moreover, in order to ensure proper safety management of contractor companies, we require the primary contractor to submit and execute a safety management plan, establish KPIs for the contractor company, conduct regular monitoring and evaluations, and report on improvements.

 Main Initiatives at Refineries and Plants for Earthquakes